Archival and deletion

 If you've been using a dataset in a workflow that becomes archived, all derivative tables containing the dataset's data will also become [archived](/reference/workflows/archival-and-deletion.md), and you will not be able to run downstream transforms or notebooks.

 Datasets can be unarchived at any time by the dataset owner.
-Once unarchived, the data can be utilized as usual and any archived workflow tables can be rematerialized.&#x20;
+Once unarchived, the data can be used as before.
+Unarchival can take up to a few minutes for large datasets, depending on whether it has been placed in [cold storage](/reference/datasets/create-and-edit-datasets/dataset-lifecycle.md#archival).

 ## Deletion

 Deleted datasets have been removed from Redivis.
-The data has been permanently deleted and they will not be discoverable on Redivis or accepting access applications.&#x20;
+The data will not be discoverable, and after 7 days, any deletion is irreversible.&#x20;

-To preserve linkages and citations, there will still be a dataset page with basic historic metadata about the dataset that you can see when you navigate directly to the dataset URL.&#x20;
+To preserve historic linkages and citations, there will still be a dataset page with basic metadata about the dataset, which is discoverable to anyone with the URL.
+Only users that could see the existence of the dataset before deletion will be able to see this delete dataset page.&#x20;

-If you've been using a dataset in a workflow that gets deleted, all derivative tables containing the dataset's data will become [archived](https://docs.redivis.com/reference/workflows/archival-and-deletion) and you will not be able to run transforms or notebooks.
-Since the data is permanently deleted, these tables will not be recoverable.
+If you've been using a deleted dataset in your workflows, all derivative tables containing the dataset's data will become [archived](/reference/workflows/archival-and-deletion.md), and you will no longer be able to use these tables.
+Since the data is permanently deleted, these tables will not be recoverable, other than that you may rerun the workflow using some other dataset on Redivis.

 *For editors:* [*How to manage the dataset lifecycle*](/reference/datasets/create-and-edit-datasets/dataset-lifecycle.md)